Piees/Pieshell/README.md

-# Pieshell is made for a assignment in the course is-213 @ University of Agder
+# Pieshell is made for an assignment in the course is-213 @ University of Agder